-- 8. Remove certain sensitive information from documents submitted to the Court for filing.
-Everything you file with the Court will be included in the electronic docket of your case and will be available to the public.
-For that reason, you should consult Federal Rule of Civil Procedure 5.2, which addresses privacy concerns.
-Protect your privacy by leaving out Social Security and taxpayer identification numbers, names of minor children, dates of birth, and complete financial account numbers.
-The Clerk's Office will not remove such information for you. - 9.
-Do not contact the judge.
+- 9. Do not contact the judge.
 The judge will not respond to or act on your letters.
 If you want the judge to take action in your case, you need to file a motion.
 Likewise, you are not permitted to speak with the judge or the judge's law clerks by telephone.
-Any questions about the status of your case should go to the Clerk's Office. - If you want the judge to respond to you, don't send a letter.
-File a motion and say exactly what you want the Court to do and why. - 10.
+Any questions about the status of your case should go to the Clerk's Office. - 10.
 The Court's rules for counting time are very specific.
-To determine how to count the number of days until something is due in your case, you should refer to Federal Rule of Civil Procedure 6 and Local Rule 6.01 - 11.
-Prisoners are entitled to the Prison Mailbox Rule.
+To determine how to count the number of days until something is due in your case, you should refer to Federal Rule of Civil Procedure 6 and Local Rule 6.01.

+11. Prisoners are entitled to the Prison Mailbox Rule.
 That means once a prisoner places a legal paper in the prison's internal mail system, the paper is considered filed.
 To be sure you get the benefit of the mailbox rule, you should sign your papers and state that you are delivering your papers to your facility's internal mail system on a particular date.

-"NEED TO KNOW" INFORMATION ABOUT 28 U.S.C. § 2241 PETITIONS
+"NEED TO KNOW" INFORMATION ABOUT 28 U.S.C. § 2254 PETITIONS

-Who would want to file a habeas petition under 28 U.S.C. § 2241?
+Who would want to file a habeas action under 28 U.S.C. § 2254?